The mysterious giant crater in the Arctic that intrigues scientists

 From where I stood, under an incredibly blue sky dotted with as many clouds as there were “spots” on the tundra, this name seemed the most appropriate of all.

-As we walked through the rough terrain, circling the lake, Philie became more and more excited.
+As we walked through the rough terrain, circling the lake, Philie got more and more excited.

 “Landscape is a living book”, he concluded.
 “There’s a lot we can learn if we take the time to read it.”